Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 \end{prop}

 \begin{proof} By contradiction, suppose we have a recurrent configuration with $z(L)=0$ and consider the last instruction that happened on site~$L$.
-It can only be a \instr{q}.
+It can only be \instr{q}.
 But after a \instr{q} instruction at $x=L$, there is a waiting particle at $x=L$, so this cannot be the last instruction. \end{proof}

-\begin{prop}[Isolated zeros] In the $z$-representation of a recurrent configuration, a~$0$ is always isolated, i.e. the subconfiguration $\zcfg{00}$ never appears. \end{prop}
+\begin{prop}[Isolated zeros] In the $z$-representation of a recurrent configuration, a~zero is always isolated, \textit{i.e.} subconfigurations of the form $\zcfg{\dots00\dots}$ never appear. \end{prop}

 \begin{proof} By contradiction, consider two sites $x$ and $x+1$ such that $z(x)=z(x+1)=0$.
-The last instructions at $x$ and $x+1$ are necessarily of kind \instr{q}.
-But after an instruction~\instr{q} at site~$x$, there is a waiting particle at site $x+1$, and symmetrically there is a waiting particle at site $x$ after an instruction \instr{q} at $x+1$ so, either way, the~\instr{q} cannot be the last ones at $x$ and $x+1$. \end{proof}
+The last instructions at $x$ and $x+1$ are necessarily \instr{q}.
+But after an instruction~\instr{q} at site~$x$, there is a waiting particle at site $x+1$, and symmetrically there is a waiting particle at site $x$ after an instruction \instr{q} at $x+1$ so, either way, \instr{q} cannot be the last instruction at $x$ and $x+1$ simultaneously. \end{proof}